jguzzo522/project2house/README.md

 # Increasing Property Value for Homeowners

 ## Goal
 This project is aimed at increasing property value for homeowners for the purpose of resale value.
-The measurement used to determine if property value was increased, was price.
-The data indicates that house grade, and the number of bathrooms are metrics that can be used to increase property value.
+Price was the measurement used to determine if property value increased.
+The data indicates that increasing house grade and the number of bathrooms are metrics that can be used to raise property value.

 ## Data
 This project used data from a data set called ‘kc_house_data’.
-Pandas was used to import this dataset into Jupyter notebook.
+Pandas library was used to import this dataset into Jupyter notebook.
 In this dataset there were twenty three columns.
 The information in these columns are provided below.

 <!DOCTYPE html>
 <html lang="en">